PatrickBaus/pyAsyncFluke5440B/README.md

 ```python
    async def set_divider(enabled)
 ```
-Enable the internal dividet to reduce the output noise and increase the resolution.
+Enable the internal divider to reduce the output noise and increase the resolution.
 Do not enable the external sense connection via `set_internal_sense(False)` as this will decrease the accuracy.
 The divider has an output impedance of 450 Ω. The load should ideally be greater than 1 GΩ to keep the loading error below 1 ppm.
 See page 3-10 of the operator manual for details.

 ___Arguments___
 * `enabled` [bool] : Set to enable the divided output.